chromium/chromium/docs/updater/dev_manual.md

 ```
 The last command outputs an HTML file and you can open it in browser to see the
 coverages.

+## Unit tests and integration tests
+### Running tests locally

+The updater tests are available as `updater_tests` build target in the `out`
+directory of the build.

+In general, running branded unit tests locally is likely to break the updater
+for the browser.
+To avoid this outcome when unsuspecting developers build and
+run the branded updater tests, the test don't run locally unless the
+developer sets an environment variable `ISOLATED_OUTDIR`.
+This is an
+environment variable which is present on all bots (see the updater logs
+section below).
+The presence of `ISOLATED_OUTDIR` does not preserve the
+updater though.
+It only prevents the tests from being run.

 ## Debugging